Five Elements of Modern Library Design

 Libraries are representations of the communities they serve.
 Whether you're considering a renovation or new construction, facilitating community engagement sessions throughout the design process creates a forum for architects and designers to listen and incorporate what is heard.

-We make this process inclusive by incorporating in-person and online components to reach as much of the community as possible.
+Make this process inclusive by incorporating in-person and online components to reach as much of the community as possible.
 In-person sessions tend to be well attended, so it's best to break large groups into smaller, more manageable teams to encourage meaningful dialogue.
 The intention during these sessions is to provide the necessary parameters for groups to imagine how they want the library to look and feel and when and why they plan to use it.

 Prioritize Adaptability Over Flexibility

-Design for Choice and Autonomy
+Promote Choice and Autonomy

 Dedicated zones in libraries promote choice for patrons and make them feel welcome, allowing them to have an appropriate experience suited to their needs.
 Children and teen zones are some of the most typical in libraries as they help fulfill the universal role of libraries supporting learning from adolescence to adulthood.

-Integrate Intuitive Wayfinding into Design
+Integrate Intuitive Wayfinding

-Prioritize People Over Stacks
+Focus on People Over Stacks

 Centralized displays and depositories are great options for organizing collections as communities prioritize active and collaborative space in libraries over stacks.